jrasmusson/ios-starter-kit/basics/UINavigationController/README.md

 ```

-## How to set the styling for the entire app - proxies
+## How to set the styling for the entire app - Appearance Proxy

 Instead of styling your navigation bar like this in a ViewController